-You know you’ve had a great time when your friend says that she would fly back to Fargo just for the food!
+You know you’ve had a great time when your friend says she would fly back to Fargo just for the food!

 Our Fargo Foodie Strategy